NYPD used facial recognition and pics of Woody Harrelson to arrest a man

 Earlier this week, San Francisco became the first city in the nation to ban facial recognition software use by police and city departments — due in part to fears of misuse and overpolicing of marginalized communities.
 On Monday, New York lawmakers proposed legislation to ban use of facial recognition software by landlords.

-In April, a judge ordered the Georgetown University privacy center to return documents after the NYPD mistakenly turned over 20 pages of confidential information as part of a two-year legal effort to examine the department’s use of facial recognition technology.
+In April, a judge ordered the Georgetown University privacy center to return documents after the NYPD mistakenly turned over 20 pages of confidential information as part of more than two years of legal effort to examine the department’s use of facial recognition technology.

 Also out today is a report called “America Under Watch: Face Surveillance in the United States,” which determined that police departments in Detroit and Chicago have acquired real-time facial recognition capabilities.
 The Detroit system uses a network of 500 cameras at traffic lights and public places throughout the city.

 These reports build on the 2016 release of “Perpetual Lineup,” which concluded that law enforcement agencies in a majority of states were using facial recognition software to search databases of driver’s license or ID photos and that roughly half of U.S. adults were already being used in facial recognition databases.
-The report referred to the use of images of law-abiding citizens as “unprecedented and highly problematic” and concluded that proliferation of the technology was unregulated and likely to harm communities of color.
+The report referred to the use of images of law-abiding citizens as “unprecedented and highly problematic” and concluded that proliferation of the technology was unregulated and likely to negatively impact the lives of African-Americans.

-The reports draws its conclusions from more than 100 public records requests submitted to local and state police departments across the United States.
+That report draws its conclusions from more than 100 public records requests submitted to local and state police departments across the United States.

-Report author Clare Garvie said the technology is being abused in alarming ways by police departments in the absence of regulation and standards and causing police to make “irresponsible mistakes.”
+The NYPD report author Clare Garvie said the technology is being abused in alarming ways by police departments in the absence of regulation and standards, causing police to make “irresponsible mistakes.”

 “We have learned that some cities in the United States have quietly developed massive networks of face recognition-enabled cameras — networks with the ability to track us wherever we go, without our knowledge or consent.
-While we do not yet know whether all the switches have been flipped to “on,” the potential for abuse of these systems is alarming,” she said in a statement provided to VentureBeat.
+While we do not yet know whether all the switches have been flipped to ‘on,’ the potential for abuse of these systems is alarming,” she said in a statement provided to VentureBeat.

 Garvie is scheduled to testify before the House Oversight Committee on May 22 alongside Joy Buolamwini, author of research that found facial recognition software lacking in its ability to recognize people with dark skin, particularly women of color.